 If the outcome is still deemed to be ‘Undetermined’ contact the HMRC Helpline as well as submitting a copy of the outcome to firstname.lastname@example.org stating ‘CEST Outcome’ in the email subject header

 For suppliers affected, the employment status must be clarified in order to correctly pay the supplier under the new legislation.

 Where the resolution of the employment status is being considered by HMRC the University may choose to pay the Supplier an advance of approx. 65% of the total sum due.

 Click any of the questions listed below to see the answer.

 Sole traders need to be assessed as to whether they should be treated as deemed employees for tax purposes.
-Prior to the recent reforms, sole traders’ employment status for tax purposes, was required to be assessed using HMRC’s previous employment status indicator toolkit.
+Prior to the reforms, sole traders’ employment status for tax purposes, was required to be assessed using HMRC’s previous employment status indicator toolkit.

-If you have never engaged the services of a particular FMS supplier then you will be required to undertake an employment status check using the ESS before you engage with them.
+If you have never engaged the services of a particular FMS supplier then you will be required to undertake an employment status check using the CEST before you engage with them.
 How a supplier interacts with one department, may be different from how they interact with another department, depending on the nature of the engagement.
-Where your department has assessed the employment status based on a particular engagement and that supplier is used again for the same type of engagement, the ESS is not required to be undertaken again.
-However, if the type of engagement changes, even if you have used the Supplier previously, HMRC require a new ESS assessment to be undertaken for the new engagement.
+Where your department has assessed the employment status based on a particular engagement and that supplier is used again for the same type of engagement, the CEST is not required to be undertaken again.
+However, if the type of engagement changes, even if you have used the Supplier previously, HMRC require a new CEST assessment to be undertaken for the new engagement.

-Preferred agencies have been informed that any workers they send will be treated as Off Payroll Workers and that we expect the Agency to account for PAYE and NI on any amounts they pay to such workers.
+Preferred agencies have been informed that any workers they send will be treated as Off-Payroll Workers and that we expect the Agency to account for PAYE and NI on any amounts they pay to such workers.